rsdoiel/antenna/archives/2025/socal_north_2025.09.md

 ---

-## There's money for fire survivors.
-Why are some struggling to get it?
+## Some childcare providers lost everything in the Eaton Fire.
+Why can't they get any relief money?

-date: 2025-03-06, updated: 2025-03-06, from: The LAist
+date: 2025-03-06, updated: 2025-03-07, from: The LAist

 Almost two months after the L.A. fires, some childcare providers who lost their homes and businesses say they're not able to access the aid they've been told to apply for.